lioncoding-oss/remove-metadata-from-image/README.md

 ## Remove metadata from an image using C#/.NET

-I download the image from https://www.flickr.com/photos/cameralabs/12382975864/in/photostream/
+I downloaded the image from https://www.flickr.com/photos/cameralabs/12382975864/in/photostream/

 This image contains EXIF and IPTC information.